 10. Led Zeppelin – “Whole Lotta Love“

-Ok this first one might seem like a stretch (or in this case a long jump), but with those opening lines: “You need cooling, baby I ain’t fooling” what else could Robert Plant be talking about?
+Ok, this first one might seem like a stretch (or in this case a long jump), but with those opening lines: “You need cooling, baby I ain’t fooling” what else could Robert Plant be talking about?
 A tall glass of lemonade?
 Maybe.
 A delicious cold beer?
 Perhaps.
 Something sexual?
 Most likely.
 But if you need to cool down on a hot summer day out in cottage country, what else could he be talking about?
-Jumping in a cool refreshing lake on a summer day.
-Now, that’s love.
+You got it.
+Jumping in a cool refreshing lake on a summer day, now that’s love.

 Cool down and listen to Led Zeppelin’s “Whole Lotta Love” on Cottage Country Vol. 12